we-make-websites/wmw-coding-guidelines/liquid/README.md

 {% endfor %}
 ```

-* Group all variables which are not set inside specific `{% forloop %}` at the top of the file
+* Group all variables which are not set inside a specific `{% for %}` tag at the top of the file
-* If there are lots of variables consider placing them in a variables file, e.g. in the product section you would place them in a _product-variables.liquid_ snippet

 ### [Variable naming](#variable-naming)